Stable Systems with Power Law Conditions for Poisson Hail

-\edtt{For our article, the model is translation invariant.} Let $\Phi=(\Phi_x)$ be \edttt{a} collection of independent Poisson processes on $\mathbb{R}_+\times\mathbb{R}_+\times 2^{\mathbb{Z}^d}$.
-Each point in $\Phi_x$ \edtt{is} denoted by $(t,\tau,B)$, and \edttt{the triple corresponds} to a job \edtff{centered at $x$}.
-The $t$ stands for the arrival time of \edtf{the} job, while the pair $(\tau,B)$ stands for the time $\tau$ and neighbor servers $x+B$ required for the job.
+Let $\Phi=(\Phi_x)_{x \in \mathbb{Z}^d}$ be a collection of independent identically distributed marked Poisson processes on $\mathbb{R}_+$ with marks in $\mathbb{R}_+\times 2^{\mathbb{Z}^d}$ where the second coordinate is stipulated to be a finite subset of $\mathbb{Z}^d$.
+Each point in $\Phi_x$ is denoted by $(t,\tau,B)$, and the triple corresponds to a job ``centered" at $x$.
+The $t$ stands for the arrival time of the job, while the pair $(\tau,B)$ stands for the service time $\tau$ and the team of servers $x+B$ required for the job.